MatteoRagni/notes-from-a-cloud-dev-architect/12-aws-services.md

 AWS provides a rich set of managed services for compute, storage, databases, messaging and more.
 Understanding these services is crucial for designing cloud‑native microservices.

-Below you’ll find a set of short architect‑focused notes for key AWS services.
+Below you’ll find a set of short list of key services.
 Each section explains what the service does, links to the official homepage, and outlines a typical usage scenario or reference pattern.

 ## Foundation Services